Reading Reconsidered Curriculum

 What’s Distinctive About Our Curriculum

-Our approach to building and reinforcing knowledge is both text-specific and long-term.
-From a text-specific perspective, we infuse our lessons with directly useful knowledge to increase how much students understand of and learn from that particular text.
-From a long-term perspective, we seek to build a strong base of knowledge that increases student understanding of important ideas and concepts that they are likely to encounter in the future, and we provide cognitive research-based ways of encoding that knowledge into long term memory.
+Our approach to building and reinforcing knowledge is driven by the texts we read and aimed at building lasting knowledge.
+We infuse our lessons with relevant knowledge to support comprehension and deeper analysis of the texts we read in the curriculum.
+At the same time, we seek to build a strong base of knowledge that increases student understanding of important ideas and concepts that they are likely to encounter in the future, and we provide opportunities to encode that knowledge into long-term memory.

 Writing Intensive

 Writing is among the most important thinking work that students can do.
 It’s also among the most challenging tasks for students, and one of the hardest to teach.
-We think strong lessons should make sure that students learn to write as a way to develop and refine their understanding of text.
+Strong lessons ensure that students learn to write to develop and refine their understanding of text.
 Our curriculum asks students to write—constantly—in three different ways:

-- Summative writing asks students to form and develop paragraphs that explain and provide evidence for a more developed argument about the text.
+• Summative writing asks students to form and develop short answer responses, paragraphs, or essays that explain and provide evidence for a more developed argument about the text.

 Our units seek to put the text—and often reading the text with classmates—at the center of the lesson.
 One of the first things you’ll notice about our curriculum is that lesson objectives are text-driven: they describe what we want students to understand about the passage of text they are reading that day.
 Most likely you will never see the same lesson objective twice.
 They’re unique to each lesson because they are specific to the passage or text.